CHAPTER 4. BUILDINGS AND CONSTRUCTIONCHAPTER 4. BUILDINGS AND CONSTRUCTION\Article 2. Building Code

 Exceptions:

-1. A receptacle supplying only a permanently installed fire alarm or burglar alarm system.
+c.
+A dedicated receptacle supplying a permanently installed fire alarm or security alarm system.

-2. A receptacle supplying only a sump pump.
+d.
+A dedicated receptacle supplying a sump pump.

 Plumbing Code